editdb/JSFrameworksDemo/README.md

 The UI lists the players and allows their attributes to be changed and a player image to be uploaded.
 It also list the players' rankings given a selected gender and year, and allows the ranking to be edited.
 If a player's points are amended such that their rank should be changed, then the player's rank is re-calculated and their position in the list changes.

 ---
-### Running Angular, Vue and React via WebApi to Postgres
+### Running Angular Vue and Blazor via WebApi to Postgres
 The Postgres database, C# WebApi, and Angular, Vue and React applications can be started using the following Docker command.
 Data tables containing initial records are created or ensured during the startup process.
 ```
 docker-compose -f .\docker-compose-all-postgres.yml up -d